-Startup Grind Washington DC has the extreme honor of hosting Nigel Morris, one of the founders of Capital One at the 1776 campus.
-Nigel, beyond creating one of the most known financial banking solutions in the world, has also invested in such companies like Webs.com, AddThis, and Braintree.
+Startup Grind Washington DC had the great honor of hosting Nigel Morris, one of the founders of Capital One at the 1776 campus.
+Nigel Morris, beyond creating one of the most known financial banking solutions in the world, has also invested in such companies like Webs.com, AddThis, and Braintree.
 Nigel provided the crowd with plenty of insight, and a lot of cheeky humor for good measure.

 With the idea of challenging the norms of APRs and credit lines, Nigel and Rich decided to leave the cushy world of strategy consulting and joined Signet Bank to run their credit card function.
 They did not end up running the credit function overnight, but rather it was a laborious process that demanded much experimentation and managing aspects they had no prior experience in.
 Nigel had to even work closely with hundreds of customer services employees, trying different ways to motivate and encourage them to perform at their best while navigating the role himself.